 For preclinical research and clinical trials of VDAs, some animal studies have been performed with clinical 1.5 T MRI scanners[56,59,73], and more studies on small-bore research scanners[51,53,62,64,68,69,74,75].
 The clinical and animal scanners are different in terms of availability in research centers, accessibility during working hours, usability, difficulty in method development, and translatability.
 Most important, with some parametrical optimization of built-in sequences, clinical scanners yield more translational results from small rodents to clinical patients than do dedicated animal scanners.

 Recently, 3.0 T clinical scanners have become widely available with a trend for introducing even higher field whole body scanners (7-11 T) throughout the industry, since the safety approval of 3.0 T scanners in patients in 2002.
 For intracranial tumors, 3.0 T scanners have shown better SNR, spatial and temporal resolution, contrast-to-noise ratio, and spectral resolution than 1.5 T scanners with the same acquisition parameters[76-79].
 However, the applications in other regions of the body, the added value of 3.0 T compared with 1.5 T scanners is still controversial, due to issues such as specific absorption rate and motion and susceptibility artifacts.
 The modification of acquisition parameters and development of new coils may lead to wider applications in body imaging with 3.0 T MRI[80,81].

 Biomarkers from conventional MRI sequences

 To date, the most frequently used surrogate endpoint for therapeutic evaluation of tumor response is the change in tumor size.
 Tumor size can be measured linearly with 1D or 2D longest axis, although it may often lead to the overestimation of tumor volume of irregular shape.
 Manual delineation of tumor in tumor-containing slices or computer-assisted 3D analysis is more accurate for the estimation of tumor volume.
 Tumor volume of 3D analysis is predictive of survival in patients with tumors[84,85].
 However, the change in tumor size/volume always falls as a late event behind the earlier and complex changes in microstructure and function induced by the downstream molecular and cellular events after VDA treatment[42,57], because VDAs only slow down the tumor growth without tumor eradication or size reduction.
 Therefore, tumor size/volume is not a suitable imaging biomarker for very early assessment of the outcomes with VDAs (Figure 2).

 Before treatment, the tumor (arrows) appeared hyperintense on T2WI (A1); hypointense on T1WI (A2); strongly enhanced on CE-T1WI (A3); and slightly hypointense on ADChigh (b = 500, 750, 1000 s/mm2) (A4).
 At 24 h after the intravenous treatment with CA4P at 10 mg/kg, obvious vascular shutdown was observed.
 The tumor (arrows) was still hyperintense on T2WI (B1) and hypointense on T1WI (B2).
 On CE-T1WI, the tumor (arrow) appeared hypointense in the center with an enhanced rim of viable neoplastic cells (B3).
 On ADChigh map (B4), the hyperintensity in the center corresponded to necrosis, and the isointense ring was concordant with the viable tumor rim (arrow) on CE-T1WI.
 Note the viable tumor nodule at the periphery, shown as hyperintensity (arrowhead) on CE-T1WI (B3), and hypointensity (arrowhead) on ADChigh (B4).

 Enhancement ratio is defined as the enhancement degree of tumor post-treatment on CE-T1WI relative to that before treatment.
-It largely reflects the proportional distribution of contrast agent in blood vessels and EES of viable tumor tissues, and can be used for roughly assessing tumor vascularity, but it lacks the specific physiological meaning (Figure ).
+It largely reflects the proportional distribution of contrast agent in blood vessels and EES of viable tumor tissues, and can be used for roughly assessing tumor vascularity, but it lacks the specific physiological meaning (Figure 2).